chychkan/DeepFaceLab_MacOS/README.md

 You'll need `git`, `ffmpeg`, `python3` and python module `virtualenv` available to be able to execute these scripts.
 The scripts will create a virtual env sandbox and will install all necessary dependencies there, so your main installation of `python3` will be left intact.

+## NOTE: Apple M1 chip

+Currently there's limited support for Apple M1 laptops.
+You can do model training, but the XSeg editor currently does not work (the DeepFaceLab codebase is not compatible with PyQt6).

 ## Setup

 **Tools**